NikoloziGagua/blacklist_manager/README.markdown

 The `schema.sql` file includes:

 - 1 sample user (`test_manager`).
-- 5 sample companies (e.g., TechTrend Innovations, Global Imports Ltd), with 2 blacklisted and 3 not.
+- 5 sample companies  with 2 blacklisted and 3 not.
 - Blacklist records for the blacklisted companies, including multiple entries for one to show history.

 Check `schema.sql` for the full setup and sample data.